uoftwebloggingclub/uoftwebloggingclub.neocities.org/resources/index.md

 ## HTML

 - [Learn How to Make Websites!](https://neocities.org/tutorials) - Neocities guide.
-A good link collection to other resources.
+A good link collection to other resources

 - [Neocities HTML Course](https://neocities.org/tutorial/html/1) - An intro-level HTML tutorial in the form of a cute interactive webcomic about a cat